Rocky Legends

-Rocky Legends is a fighting video game, it is the sequel to the 2002 video game Rocky.
-It was released in 2004, by Venom Games.
+Rocky Legends is a 2004 fighting video game developed by Venom Games and published by Ubisoft.
+It is the sequel to the 2002 video game Rocky.
 The game is based on the Rocky franchise.

 The events of the game take place before the films and in between.
 In the game the player can take control of Rocky Balboa, Apollo Creed, Clubber Lang or Ivan Drago and witness their early careers before their famous encounters.

 Gameplay

 Rocky Legends has six different gameplay modes to choose from including Career, Exhibition, Tournament, Survival, Training, and Practice.
 Players can also use their in-game winnings to buy and unlock extras.

 Career

 Career mode allows the player to select one of the major characters of the first four Rocky films.
 Each character has a story of how they rise to the top of the boxing world.
 They all remain true to the canon of the Rocky films except for Ivan Drago's story, which differs in the match against Rocky Balboa.